Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 :::note

-Adding the Plane adds a visual reference point to visualize the Player prefab’s position, but it isn’t necessary.
+Adding the Plane adds a visual reference point to visualize the Player Prefab’s position, but it isn’t necessary.

 :::